PizziPayment/PizziResourceServer/contributions.md

 checked before.

 The `commons` folder is like a normal domain folder except it contains resources that are used across different domains.
-For example, the middlewares that identify a user with its token is a common `middleware` because user authentication is used in many domains.
+For example, the middleware that identifies a user with its token is a common `middleware` because user authentication is used in many domains.

 ### Tests